brandoz2255/Obsidian-Notes/August plans.md

 - [ ] Document the setup and configuration

 ## Homework
-- [ ] Complete SSCI homework
+- [x] Complete SSCI homework ✅ 2024-08-10
-- [ ] Complete Ethnic Studies homework
+- [x] Complete Ethnic Studies homework ✅ 2024-08-10

 ## Docker Container Project Plans
-- [ ] Outline project goals and objectives
+- [x] Outline project goals and objectives ✅ 2024-08-10
-- [ ] Research tools and technologies to use
+- [x] Research tools and technologies to use ✅ 2024-08-10
-- [ ] Plan container architecture and design
+- [x] Plan container architecture and design ✅ 2024-08-10
-- [ ] Draft a timeline for project implementation
+- [x] Draft a timeline for project implementation ✅ 2024-08-10

 ## Malware Analysis Book
 - [ ] Read and take notes on Chapter 1
-- [ ] Read and take notes on Chapter 2
+- [ ] Read and take notes on Chapter 2📅
 - [ ] Read and take notes on Chapter 3
-- [ ] Apply concepts to practical exercises (if applicable)
+- [x] Apply concepts to practical exercises (if applicable) ✅ 2024-08-10

+- [ ] Learn C#
+	- [ ] Friday will guide you more on what to do later
+	- [ ] Learn Assembly (optional)
+	- [ ] Learn  what is Malware (basics)

 ##  Hack The Box
 - [ ] Solve at least 4 challenges
 - [ ] Document solutions and methodologies

 ## LeetCode
 - [ ] Solve at least 8 problems
+	- [x] Did at least one will do more ✅ 2024-08-10
 - [ ] Practice different problem-solving techniques

 ## AI IDS (Anomaly Detection System)
-- [ ] Develop a basic model for anomaly detection
+- [x] Develop a basic model for anomaly detection ✅ 2024-08-10
 - [ ] Integrate the model with the virtual lab environment
 - [ ] Test the model with simulated network traffic
 - [ ] Document results and improvements

 ## Rust Docker Recreation
-- [ ] Research Rust language basics
+- [x] Research Rust language basics ✅ 2024-08-10
 - [ ] Set up a development environment for Rust
 - [ ] Begin recreating the Docker functionality in Rust
 - [ ] Document progress and challenges